spring-cloud/spring-cloud-stream/roadmap.md

 ## Backlog

-- [ ] Support for multiple input and output channels
+- [x] Support for multiple input and output channels

 - [ ] Partitioning

-- [ ] Support for pubsub as "primary" input/output (in addition to the existing queue semantics)
+- [x] Support for pubsub as "primary" input/output (in addition to the existing queue semantics)

+- [ ] Endpoint "/messages" for module configuration metadata ("/bus" is taken by Spring Cloud)

 - [ ] Support for more than one `MessageBus` (e.g. local and redis) in the same app